Usman-Tech-Ali/Git/README.md

 # Contribute

-If you have any suggestions or feedback, please feel free to open an issue or submit a pull request
+If you have any suggestions or feedback, please feel free to open an issue or submit a pull request.